socrata/datasync/resources/preferences-config.md

 - [Creating a configuration file for running headless jobs](#creating-a-configuration-file-for-running-headless-jobs)

 ### Available configuration
-The following options are available for configuring DataSync
+The following options are available to config DataSync

 | Option    | Requirement | Explanation
 | ------------- | ------------------------------ | -------------